Dalphs/BlackJack/README.md

 * Showing the players points

+* Betting for the player

+* Starting a new game when the current game is finished

 ## Began and still need to finish code for......

-* Multiplayer
+* Multiplayer (User chooses amount of players)

 * Showing the dealers points

-* Betting for the player

-* Starting a new game when the current game is finished

 ## Things i want to implement......

+* Icon for each user with current balance

 * Add delay when dealing cards and announcing winner